OverHash/Roblox-TS-Libraries/janitor/README.md

 - Added safety check to `AddPromise`.
 - Added `ClassName` to Janitor object.
 - Changed version to match the official release.
+- Fixed link to Janitor repository in README.md

 ### 1.0.7
 - Removed the usage of global state.